AE-Pox Vac (Canada)This page contains information on AE-Pox Vac for veterinary use.

 Burn vaccine container and all unused contents.

-AE-Pox Vac is recommended for the prevention of avian encephalomyelitis and fowl pox when it is administered as directed to healthy pullets that have reached the ages between eight weeks and four weeks before the start of egg production.
+AE-Pox Vac is recommended as an aid in the prevention of avian encephalomyelitis and fowl pox when it is administered as directed to healthy pullets that have reached the ages between eight weeks and four weeks before the start of egg production.

 Directions For Use